 - Understand and fulfil each other’s desires.
 Tremendous benefits flow to partners who cooperate.

-When I first discovered evolutionary biology, my mind was blown!
+When I first read evolutionary psychology, it blew my mind.
 So many confusing things about love finally made sense!

 Hardworking and brilliant scientists have discovered the story of our past through decades of research.
 Without knowing this story, girls will always be a confusing mystery.